Learn-Write-Repeat/Open-contributions/Chaithanya_Python_PythonBasics.md

 ### 2. Value initialization

-In python there is no need to declare the datatype(string,integer,....) of the varaiables.
+In python there is no need to declare the datatype(string,integer,....) of the varaiables before initialization.

 For ***Strings*** : variable = "string or a sentence"\
 For ***Integers*** : variable = number\
-For ***Operations with integers*** : variable = num1 operation num2\
+For ***Operations with integers*** : variable = number1 operation number2\
-variable = variable1 operation variable2\
+variable = variable1 operation variable2

 **Input:**